Maninder1220/FINE-TUNING/Security.md

-Passwords : APPLIED | AWS TLS Private KEy
-Implement strong and unique passwords for all accounts, including the administrator.
+Passwords : APPLIED | AWS TLS Private KEy | SSH-KEYGEN Implement strong and unique passwords for all accounts, including the administrator.
 Use a combination of letters, numbers, and special characters, and avoid sharing accounts.

 Updates :